 Hamstrings

-• Leg curl machine: Depending on your gym, you may have access to a seated or prone (lying) leg curl machine.
-Either one effectively engages your hamstrings, challenging your muscular strength and endurance.
+- Leg curl machine: Depending on your gym, you may have access to a seated or prone (lying) leg curl machine.
+Either one can effectively engage your hamstrings, challenging your muscular strength and endurance.

 Glutes

-• Bulgarian split squat: Another unilateral exercise that can help identify imbalances or weaknesses, your first set of Bulgarian split squats will quickly humble you and your glutes.
+- Bulgarian split squat: Another unilateral exercise that can help identify imbalances or weaknesses, your first set of Bulgarian split squats can quickly humble you and your glutes.

-• Kettlebell swing: A full-body movement that can also enhance your cardiovascular fitness, kettlebell swings help strengthen all of your lower-body muscles.
-They’re an excellent posterior chain builder that also allows you to develop your hip-hinge mechanics.
+- Kettlebell swing: A full-body movement that can also enhance your cardiovascular fitness, kettlebell swings help strengthen all of your lower-body muscles.
+They’re an excellent posterior chain builder, too, that allow you to develop your hip-hinge mechanics.

 RELATED: 13 Posterior Chain Exercises